deephack1982/omarchy-nix-deephack/README.md

 # Omarchy Nix

+## Modified version by me (Deephack)

+Original comes from Henry Sipp, check out his repo at henrysipp/omarchy-nix

+My changes are all just to fit my preferences so not intended really to be used by anyone else.
+Original README text is below.

+--

 Omarchy-nix (Omanix?) is an opinionated NixOS flake to help you get started as fast as possible with NixOS and Hyprland.
 It is primarily a reimplementation of [DHH's Omarchy](https://github.com/basecamp/omarchy) project - an opinionated Arch/Hyprland setup for modern web development.

 This was mostly spun up in a weekend so if you have any issues please let me know, my goal is to eventually make this as seamless an install experience as Omarchy itself!